 UK trailer cut for a BBFC PG rating

-BBFC elected to pass it with a 15 rating.
-This meant that the trailer was only permitted to play before 15 rated features, so the distributors also sought to get the same trailer passed in a PG form to play before a wider range of films.
+however, the BBFC elected to pass it with a 15 rating.
+This meant that the trailer was only permitted to play before 15 rated features, so the distributors also sought to get the same trailer passed in a PG form to play before a wider range of

 Cut Scenes: UK cinema trailer